bmehder/bedazzle/articles/03-bedazzlejs-factory-comparison.md.md

 In this article, we'll walk through how you might traditionally solve these problems with factories or classes, and then show how **BedazzleJS** offers a simpler, more flexible alternative through **functional decorators**.

+_This article was partly inspired by the excellent explanation of composition vs inheritance in [this video by Web Dev Simplified](https://youtu.be/nnwD5Lwwqdo?si=54HVxtj9AQIA8w1I).
+BedazzleJS builds on these ideas by offering a simple, functional approach to composing behaviors._

 ---

 ## Traditional Approach #1: Classes